 God Buddy Focus

 Paul challenges the Philippians (and us!) to pursue Christlikeness by following Paul’s own pattern of life.
-This did not mean to copy exactly what Paul did, but by living according to Christ’s servanthood and self-sacrifice.
+This did not mean copying exactly what Paul did, but living according to Christ’s servanthood and self-sacrifice.
 Paul’s exhortation, “I can do everything through him who gives me strength.”
 (Philippians 4:13) comes shining through in spite of his persecution and imprisonment.
 He has found a life of contentment in Christ.

 - Where can you find more joy in your life?